BrianHGinc/BrianHG-DDR3-Controller/README.md

 BrianHG_DDR3_CONTROLLER_v15_top.sv
 - Uses the new commander v15.
-- Has a 'TAP' port which is a copy of all the writes being send to the DDR3.
+- Has a 'TAP' port which is a copy of all the writes being sent to the DDR3.

 New Version 1.5 example/demo projects (Arrow DECA board compatible):